 Nobu Ryokan Malibu, California

 It’s not often, or at all, that a resort can boast such once-in-a-lifetime opportunities as a submarine trip.
 But this Fijian paradise of a private island is no average resort.
-That’s just one of the many ways the property will wow, amaze and stun you and your honey after y’all cough up the $4,800/night rate.
-(It’s where Miranda Kerr and her Snap CEO hubby honeymooned, btw, so you know it’s something special.)
+That’s just one of the many ways the property will wow, amaze and stun you and your honey after y’all cough up the $4,800/night rate (it’s where Miranda Kerr and her Snap CEO husband honeymooned, by the way).

 Musha Cay, Bahamas